rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 We all know instinticvely this relationship between muscle activity and breathing.
 If we try to sprint we will naturally increase our breathing frequency.
 We have to "catch our breath".

 Here a wild guess why muscles consume a lot of oxygen.
 Imagine you have a Lion chasing you.
-All you ask for is: please get all energy possible to my muscles !
+Your body will be screaming 'please get all energy possible to my muscles !'

-In fact, our muscles devour oxygen when active: to move, stand, run, swimn, etc. But it goes further, since we became bipedal a myriad of muscles is used to just keep up with gravity!
+In fact, our muscles devour oxygen when active: to move, stand, run, swimn, etc. Muscles are an intricated system, since we became bipedal a myriad of muscles is used to just keep up with gravity!

+From the moment we wake up to the moment we fall asleep, muscles are active and eating great part of the oxygen you breathe.
 Keeping in mind this important correlation of muscles, breath and energy consumption.

 **In lotus position a Yogi meditates.**